 Focus on Gratefulness

-While Thanksgiving in America is typically tied to the story of the pilgrims landing in Plymouth Rock, there are other countries that have a Thanksgiving holiday which instead focuses on giving thanks for all that we have.
-We love switching out the traditional American Thanksgiving focus for this instead.
+Thanksgiving in America is typically tied to the story of the pilgrims landing in Plymouth Rock and surviving their first harsh winter.
+However, there are other countries that celebrate Thanksgiving holidays and instead focus on giving thanks for all that they have.
+You can easily switch out the traditional American Thanksgiving and instead focus on thankfulness.

 Don’t Leave Out Native American History

-If you are looking for some tips on how to have these discussions and educate yourself, check this article out from Mother Magazine.
+If you are looking for some tips on how to have these discussions and educate yourself, check this article out from Today.

 There are tons of adorable Thanksgiving books out there for toddlers.
 Here are our favorites: